 My gels.
 If I am not planning on stopping at an REI or running store.
 My Ultragen.
 Yes I put a white powder in a plastic bag.
 I also took the Ultragen label off the big bottle and affixed that to the bag.
 I hope it passed TSA s ecuirty.
 IF not, well that would be a phone call to REI or a running store or bike store to see if they carry Ultragen or Recoverite.

 Tip Three: Go Early

 Go early to your race destination if you can.
 I like to show up one or better, two days prior to race.
 There is less stress if flights are delayed or cancelled, luggage lost, or rental cars not available.

 Where are you staying?
 Hotel, cabin, camping?
 Check that out ahead of time.
 I didn’t bring instant coffee to my hotel in Zion, and didn’t realize any coffee/restaurants didn’t wake up as early as I did, so I was a bit coffee deficient.
 I did have a microwave, so I could have had coffee!

 Tip Four: Think About the Plane Flight Home

 Congratulations!
 You finished your race!
 Now you have to go home.
-Make sure you have comfortable clothes to sack out in.
+Make sure you have comfortable clothes to sack out in, and a light carry on to make traveling back easier.
 Make sure you have shoes or sandals that will fit your poor overtaxed blistered feet.
 Make sure you get up to stretch and move those legs around on your flight home!